 If you want to experience remote-ness and authentic, truly traditional Laos then you’ve come to the right place.
-This region is one of the least visited by tourists and also one of the poorest in Laos and home to some of the most traditional hill tribes in the country.
+This region is one of the least visited by tourists and home to some of the most traditional hill tribes in the country.
 Deep in the far north region of Phongsali, children would stare at us blankly continuously and not look away or respond to a smile, a wave, or even a hello in the local language.
 On local buses here, we would be sat completely surrounded by locals, sometimes sat just on a sack of rice next to chickens!
-Earlier when I mentioned poor and dusty, bendy roads- this is the region I was talking about.
+Expect very dusty, bendy roads in this region.

-This region is where we did our trekking in Laos and we spent some time staying in an ‘Akha Tribe’ village located miles and miles up in the remote mountains.
+In this region we did some trekking and volunteering through a sustainable volunteering program, where and we spent some time staying in an ‘Akha Tribe’ village located miles and miles up in the remote mountains.
 It took us 2 days on a bus and over half a day trekking to reach the village.
 Here, we stayed in the chief’s family home and taught English to the village children.
 We shared 1 tap for washing with 76 other families.
-We tried some of the weirdest food I’ve ever come across including raw squirrel soup.
+We tried some of the most unusual food I’ve ever come across including raw squirrel soup.
 But it was the most fantastic experience of my life.
 If you want to read more about this experience, or perhaps you want to experience it too, check out my article on ‘What is it like staying with an Akha Tribe in Laos?’

 3. The Kuang Si Waterfalls (Tat Kuang Si)